Peter August, Duke of Schleswig-Holstein-Sonderburg-Beck: Royal descendants

-He is the male line ancestor of Margrethe II of Denmark, Harald V of Norway, Constantine II of Greece and Charles III of the United Kingdom and the Commonwealth realms, as well as previous Kings of Denmark, Kings of Greece, Kings of Norway and future Kings of the United Kingdom of Great Britain and Northern Ireland.
+He is the male line ancestor of Margrethe II of Denmark, Haakon VIII of Norway, Constantine II of Greece and Charles III of the United Kingdom and the Commonwealth realms, as well as previous Kings of Denmark, Kings of Greece, Kings of Norway and future Kings of the United Kingdom of Great Britain and Northern Ireland.

 Marriages and issue

-Peter August married Princess Sophie of Hesse-Philippsthal (1695–1728), the daughter of Philip, Landgrave of Hesse-Philippsthal and Countess Katharina Amalie of Solms-Laubach (1654–1736), at Rinteln on 5 September 1723.
+Peter August married Princess Sophie of Hesse-Philippsthal, the daughter of Philip, Landgrave of Hesse-Philippsthal and Countess Katharina Amalie of Solms-Laubach, at Rinteln on 5 September 1723.
 Sophie died on 8 May 1728 at age 33.
 They had three children: